Preparing for GDPR

 - Review with HR the company’s policies and procedures relating to personal data and its management.

 - Review what personal data is held in your HR systems.
-It is secure?
+Is it secure?
 What can be minimised?

 - Prepare a template GDPR ICO report in the event of a data breach.
 Contents need to be: